wakapeil/palo-alto-ansible-roles/role-panos-vpn/README.md

 - IPSec tunnels, and optionally proxy-IDs
 - Static routes

-This role is not intended to be a "one size fits all" solution; it's a baseline that can (and should) be customized to meet your specific needs.
+This role is not intended to be a "one size fits all" solution; it's a foundation that can (and should) be customized to meet your specific needs.
 Refer to the `examples` folder to understand how it can be used, and feel free to make any modifications you want.

 # Usage Instructions